 The Third of May 1808 – Francisco Goya

-Goya’s raw portrayal of wartime execution abandoned heroic glorification and confronted viewers with the horror of violence.
+Goya’s raw portrayal of war execution abandoned heroic glorification and confronted viewers with the horror of violence.
 It paved the way for modern political art and influenced later artists who used painting as social commentary.

 Trending on Wealth Gang